kemiant/final-cs313E-project/README.md

 # CS313E Term Project

+For my project I used Anvil.
 Anvil is a platform for building full-stack web apps with nothing but Python.
 The app in this repository is built with [Anvil](https://anvil.works?utm_source=github:app_README), the framework for building web apps with nothing but Python.
 You can clone this app into your own Anvil account to use and modify.

 ### Cloning the app to run on your computer OR opening the published app to view code and reading over code in GitHub.